Carnation Walling - Wall Rebar

 As you gradually add horizontal rebar it becomes more necessary to support the threaded rod to stop it bending down.
 Full height vertical 2x4 batons do this nicely but can get in the way of adding the horizontal rebar.
 If there is a danger of the threaded rods bending down, you need to keep adding and removing the vertical 2x4 batons as you add horizontal rebar.
 Sometimes you are able to thread the rebar in from the end and thus avoid temporarily removing a baton.

-Certainly as soon as you have all the rebar added you need to add the vertical 2x4 batons in their final positions along the wall.
+Eventually you will need to add the vertical 2x4 batons in their final positions along the wall.
 They sit against the nailed down kicker boards and on appropriate thickness wood shims.
 Also horizontal bracing is added to hold them the right distance apart.
 The net result is that all the threaded wall tie rods are held accurately in their right locations.